jmaaks/HammerDB-utils/README.md

 # HammerDB-utils
-Various Powershell scripts to help with automating various aspects of using HammerDB with SQL Server
+Powershell scripts to help with automating various aspects of using HammerDB to run benchmark tests against SQL Server.

 # GetSQLVersion.ps1
 Simply tests connectivity to the SQL Server instance (mainly for easy troubleshooting).